portto/cadence/docs/language.md

 - `fun link<T: &Any>(_ newCapabilityPath: Path, target: Path): Capability?`

-  `newCapabilityPath` is the public or private path identifying the new capability.
+  `newCapabilityPath` is the public or private path identifiying the new capability.

   `target` is any public, private, or storage path that leads to the object that will provide the functionality defined by this capability.